Daily Crop Residue Burning Decision Reports

 A spot burn is open burning of weed patches, spots of heavy residue, equipment plugs and dumps, pivot corners of fields, and pastures.
 Baled agricultural residue burning is used to dispose of broken, mildewed, diseased, or otherwise pest-ridden bales still in a field where they were generated.

 The open burning of spot and baled agricultural residue requires a permit issued by DEQ.
-It is valid for the calendar year and requires a $20 nonrefundable fee.
-The permit allows the open burning of no more than 1-acre spots or the equivalent of piled or baled agricultural residue per day (2 tons of piled or baled agricultural residue is assumed to equal 1 acre).
+It is valid for a calendar year and requires a $20 nonrefundable permit fee, which is valid for no more than 10 acres per year and no more than 1 acre per day.
 Access daily burn decisions for spot and bale burning here.

 Propane Flaming Burn Decisions